 I don’t know what it is about lighthouses that make them so intriguing and beautiful to me.
 It could be that there weren’t any where I grew up – well only boring small ones that don’t even look like lighthouses.
 Or maybe it’s just because they look cool.
 Maybe I was a lighthouse keeper in a past life.
 I don’t know why, but I like them a lot.

-Because of my love for them, understandably I tend to gravitate towards them when travelling and I have now visited an impressive amount over the past 11 years.
+Because of my love for them, understandably I tend to gravitate towards them when travelling and I have now visited an impressive amount over the past 14 years of travel.

 The best lighthouses to me have a cool history, a great location and they look the part.
 Tall and conical with red and white colouring are my favourites.
 There are still so many more I would like to visit but so far, these are my favourites – what I think are the best lighthouses around the world: